jdmar3-comp426/a99-ateam/README.md

 Once loggged in, you will be directed to the game itself.
 The game is a modified version of "Whack a Mole" with a 60 sec countdown.
-You receive one score by clicking on the devil img Your goal is to score as high as possible
+You receive one score by clicking on the devil img.
+Your goal is to score as high as possible

 **Features**